Fair Isaac Corporation (FICO)

 With $1.11 billion of EBITDA over the last 12 months, we view Fair Isaac Corporation’s 2.6× net-debt-to-EBITDA ratio as safe.
 We also see its $53.88 million of annual interest expenses as appropriate.
 The company’s profits give it plenty of breathing room, allowing it to continue investing in growth initiatives.

 It was good to see Fair Isaac Corporation beat analysts’ EPS expectations this quarter.
 On the other hand, its full-year revenue guidance missed and its ARR fell slightly short of Wall Street’s estimates.
 Overall, this quarter could have been better.
-The stock traded down 1.3% to $1,722 immediately after reporting.
+The stock remained flat at $1,590 immediately following the results.

-Fair Isaac Corporation is truly a cream-of-the-crop business services company.
-To begin with, its revenue growth was solid over the last five years, and its growth over the next 12 months is expected to accelerate.
+Fair Isaac Corporation is an amazing business ranking highly on our list.
+For starters, its revenue growth was solid over the last five years and is expected to accelerate over the next 12 months.
 On top of that, its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits, and its impressive operating margins show it has a highly efficient business model.